 In my experience, weighted dips can basically be subbed out for any slot in an existing program that calls for a compound horizontal press.

 That is to say, if you simply prefer dips to bench press, there’s nothing wrong with using them instead of your normal bench press.
+The sets and reps for weighted dips can be matched to either a hypertrophy rep range or a strength rep range.

 Similarly, if you’re completing weighted push-ups in a program, but nearing the limits of your capability to load the exercise, switching to a weighted dip can be a great way to continue making progress.